St Catherine's Church, Draughton

-The parish registers survive from 1559 and, apart from those currently in use, are kept at Northamptonshire Record Office.
+The parish registers survive from 1559 and, apart from those currently in use, are kept at Northamptonshire Record Office in Wootton, Northamptonshire.
 Details of its location and opening times can be found on the Record Office website.

 Draughton is part of a united Benefice along with Faxton, Lamport, and Maidwell.
 Except for Faxton, each parish retains its own church building.